5l1v3r1/PythonVIRUS/README.md

         Broke ollydbg&IDA pro etc ..

-Also I will add sometimes C,Assembly versions of tricks.
+Also we will convert C,Assembly codes to python ..

 #b3mb4m@tuta.io